For most couples, finances are shared. Income from either spouse is for the family, and debt for either spouse is treated as a shared obligation.

 The divorce court splits up assets and debts, but it does not alter existing contracts.
 If Fred falls behind on his student loan, the lender will come after you to collect.
 Your choice is to either pay the debt or live with the negative credit.
 If you do pay the debt, you can technically take Fred back to court to get the money that he should have paid, but by now, it should be pretty apparent that it is an ugly process.

 Many lenders want borrowers to get their loans cosigned.
 Having a cosigner means they have two people legally responsible for the debt instead of just one.

-Avoiding a cosigner requirement means shopping around by checking rates with a number of different lenders.
-We currently track over 20 different lenders and normally recommend that borrowers check rates with 5-10 lenders in order to ensure they are getting the best rates available.
+Avoiding a cosigner requirement means shopping around by checking rates with several different lenders.
+We currently track over 20 different lenders and normally recommend that borrowers check rates with 5-10 lenders to ensure they are getting the best rates available.

-If you are thinking about consolidating your loans with your spouse, think again.
-The risks are very real, and they are major.
-The potential reward, a slightly lower interest rate, hardly justifies the many conceivable negative consequences.
+If you are thinking about refinancing your loans with your spouse, think again.
+The risks are genuine, and they are significant.
+The potential reward, a slightly lower interest rate, hardly justifies the many potential negative consequences.

 If you have already made the mistake of cosigning debt, the good news is that several strategies can be used to remove cosigners from loans.